 Our fear of being judged negatively by God should spur us to greater obedience and growth toward godliness.
 The fear of God is a fundamental mindset.

-God often works through disasters, natural and manmade, letting His people know His displeasure with their sins.
-John Ritenbaugh argues that the terrorist attacks of September 11 are a divine warning, especially to His church, to return speedily to a right relationship with Him.
+The terrorist attacks of September 11 were a divine warning, especially to God's church, to return speedily to a right relationship with Him.

 All of the sufferings in the present had their origin in the Garden of Eden when our parents sinned, seemingly in secret.
 The effects of sins radiate outward.